Marcus Claudius Glicia: Family

 Glicia was a client of gens Claudia, an influential patrician family that had held the highest offices in the Roman state since the early 5th century BC.
-His father was named Gaius and the nomen gentilicium of his patron, one of the Claudii.
+His father was named Gaius and had the nomen gentilicium of his patron, one of the Claudii.
 Extremely unusually, the fasti do not mention his grandfather's name.

 The epitome of Livy mentions that he was sortis ultimae hominem ("a man of the lowest order").
 Mark Wilson, in Dictator (2021), notes that Livy's words can be read two ways.
 If sors is read to mean "rank", he could have been a freedman, son of a freedman, or otherwise a member of the poor capite censi.
 But if sors is read to mean "kind", it could be reflection of Glicia's lack of character, with "Livy... suggesting [this inference] from his observation that subsequently Glicia shamelessly wore a purple stripe to games like any other ex-dictator".
 Suetonius renders Glicia's name as "Glycias", however, which could indicate that he was a freedman or the freeborn son thereof.
 However, the fasti's use of filius rather than libertus indicates that it is more likely that Glicia was freeborn.

 Dictatorship

 Background

 Glicia served as the consul Publius Claudius Pulcher's viator (messenger).
 The fasti records that Glicia had been a "scribe" – Glicia qui scriba fuerat – it is unclear whether the pluperfect form means he was a former scribe at his appointment or that he was a scribe immediately before his appointment.

 The epitome of Livy's 19th book records that in 249 BC:

 The engagement mentioned was a naval engagement called the Battle of Drepana off the coast of Sicily during the First Punic War; Claudius' sacred chickens were used for auguries.
 "Unused to the pitching decks of a Roman trireme", they refused to eat: a bad omen.
-Plucher infamously responding by ordering that they should be thrown into the sea with the phrase "If they will not eat, let them drink!".
+Pulcher infamously responding by ordering that they should be thrown into the sea with the phrase "If they will not eat, let them drink!".
 The tale was mentioned by the first century AD historian Valerius Maximus as an example of the need to take auguries seriously.